 (Hakim Al-Mustadrik, Book1 Hadith 318)

-what are events or occasions or resons that led to the revelation verses on inheritance mainly chapter 4 AL_NISA'' Thank You
+?What are events or occasions or resons that led to the revelation verses on inheritance mainly chapter 4 AL_NISA

 This Surah comprises several discourses which were revealed on different occasions during the period ranging probably between the end of A.H.
 3 and the end of A.H.
 4 or the beginning of A.H.
 5. Although it is difficult to determine the exact dates of their revelations, yet it is possible to assign to them a fairly correct period with the help of the Commandments and the events mentioned therein and the Traditions concerning them.
 A few instances are given below by way of illustration:

 1-We know that the instructions about the division of inheritance of the martyrs and for the safeguard of the rights of the orphans were sent down after the Battle of Uhd in which 70 Muslims were killed.
 Then naturally the question of the division of the inheritance of the martyrs and the safeguard of the rights of their orphans arose in many families at Al-Madinah.
 From this we conclude that vv.
 1 -28 were revealed on that occasion.

 2-We learn from the Traditions that the Commandment about salat during war time was given on the occasion of Zat-ur-Riqa'a, an expedition which took place in A. H. 4.
 From this we conclude that the discourse containing v.
 102 was revealed on that occasion.

 3-The last warning (v.
 47) to the Jews was given before the Banu Nadir were exiled from Al-Madinah in Rabi'-ulAwwal, A. H. 4.
 From this it may safely be concluded that the discourse containing v.
 47 must have been revealed some time before that date.